 He led the way and whispered “don’t tell anyone I did this”, while he turned on the light switch hidden behind the red velvet curtain.
 I didn’t have the heart to tell him I wasn’t much of a photographer, so I complied with the harmless transgression.

-We talked about Napoleon and the French Invasions in the 18th Century, about sticking to budget being more important than looking after heritage these days, and about how President Obama once had dinner in the feast room of this palace on his official visit to Portugal.
+We talked about Napoleon and the French Invasions in the 18th Century, about sticking to the budget being more important than looking after heritage these days, and about how President Obama once had dinner in the feast room of this palace on his official visit to Portugal.

 I asked him “do you like what you do?”.
 He smiled and said “yes, I do.
 I get to work here every day.”